 Patrick Chung Contract Information:

-Signed a three-year contract with the Eagles in March of 2013.
+Signed a two-year contract extension with the Patriots in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Patrick Chung – simply subscribe now.

 |2018 Proj||30||NE||Subscribe now to see our 2018 projections for Patrick Chung|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.